v8/v8.dev/src/blog/jspi-newapi.md

 This has a number of benefits:

-- It removes dependency on the [*Type Reflection Proposal*](https://github.com/WebAssembly/js-types), and
+- It removes dependency on the [*Type Reflection* Proposal](https://github.com/WebAssembly/js-types).
-- it makes tooling for JSPI simpler: the new API functions no longer need to refer explicitly to the WebAssembly types of functions.
+- It makes tooling for JSPI simpler: the new API functions no longer need to refer explicitly to the WebAssembly types of functions.

 This change is enabled by the decision to no longer have explicitly referenced `Suspender` objects.